 6. Assist the client with preparing the project budget, ensuring all costs have been budgeted for (including permits and permissions, design fees and connection of all services) and allowing sufficient contingency to cover project risks.

 7. Ensure the design team provides information on time and in sufficient detail and accuracy to enable construction work to begin and then responds promptly to contractor’s queries.

 8. Take swift action to resolve problems or to overcome delays in the construction schedule.

 9. Ensure the owner/client pays for all services and work delivered, on time.

 10. Advise the client as soon as major claims become evident, when there is a possibility of project delays, or budget over-runs.

-11. Adjudicate claims fairly – this can often be difficult if they aren’t independent and try and protect the party that’s employs them.
-Claims which aren't dealt with fairly can escalate into expensive disputes and legal claims.
+11. Adjudicate variation and progress claims fairly – this can often be difficult if they aren’t independent and try and protect the party that’s employs them.
+Variation claims and change orders which aren't dealt with fairly can escalate into expensive disputes and legal claims.
 To do this they should have suitable contractual knowledge.

 12. Ensure that all services and connections such as power, water, sewage, roads, to the project site are in place, so that commissioning and operating the facility isn’t delayed.

 13. Ensure that access to the construction site and various areas are handed over to the contractors on time.

 14. Ensure the construction project complies with the best safety practices and legislation, preventing injury to persons and damage to property.

 15. Ensure the construction project meets the required quality standards and specifications and that a suitable quality management system is in place and documentation is kept.